Do feel like you're only tapping into a small percentage of HubSpot's capabilities. Are you looking for ways to better utilize the HubSpot CRM?

 But the most common question is, “How do I make sure I am getting the most out of HubSpot?”

-Rest assured, you are not alone, and the good news is there are several actionable steps you can take to dramatically increase HubSpot's impact:
+Rest assured, you are not alone, and the good news is there are several easy steps you can take to dramatically increase HubSpot's impact:

-Here are five quick wins to get a handle on your CRM and make sure HubSpot is working for you.
+Here are five quick wins to get a better handle on your CRM and make sure you are getting the most our of your HubSpot account.

 Lists are the perfect tool to identify who is in your CRM.
 Lists aren’t just for segmenting for your marketing team.
 Lists provide your sales team information to help prioritize leads and maintain data hygiene.
 They also provide information to your account managers to aid in client retention and upsells.
 Here’s several examples of lists your various teams can and should be using: